CtrlK

 Progressive Disclosure

-For a skill under 50 lines with a single focused task, the content is well-organized into logical sections (Commands, Workflow, Focus Areas, Guardrails, Output) without needing external references.
-Easy to scan and navigate.
+For a skill under 50 lines with no need for external references, the content is well-organized into logical sections (Commands, Workflow, Focus Areas, Guardrails, Output) that are easy to scan and navigate.

 3 / 3